-His lawyer, Parastoo Zahedi, said she has filed case in federal court to force U.S. Citizenship and Immigration Services to process Assadi's green card application, but now hopes the government will act on its own.
+His lawyer, Parastoo Zahedi, said she has filed a lawsuit in federal court to force U.S. Citizenship and Immigration Services to process Assadi's green card application but now hopes the government will act on its own.

 In the past, the provision has been criticized for allowing few exemptions beyond providing medical care or acting under duress.
 The change now allows officials to consider whether the support was not only limited but potentially part of "routine commercial transactions or routine social transactions."